-(i) Some, but not all, options earn dividend equivalent units (DEUs) that vest at the same rate as the underlying options.
+- Some, but not all, options earn dividend equivalent units (DEUs) that vest at the same rate as the underlying options.
 Vested DEUs are distributed annually based on the per share dividends on our common stock, less the average dividend rate of the S&P 500 on the original option grant date.
-The amounts in this column represent DEUs vested and distributed during 2007 on stock options awarded before January 1, 2005, when we began expensing stock option grants under FAS 123(R).
+The amounts in this column represent DEUs vested and distributed during 2008 on stock options awarded before January 1, 2005, when we began expensing stock option grants under FAS 123(R).
 We pay DEUs in common stock.
-Therefore, the amounts in this column do not include DEUs distributed on stock options or stock rights awards that we have expensed under FAS 123(R), because the value of the DEUs has already been taken into account in determining and reporting grant date fair value of those options and stock rights awards under FAS 123(R).
+Therefore, the amounts shown are based on the closing price of our common stock on the date of the distribution.
+The amounts in this column do not include DEUs distributed on stock options or stock rights awards that we have expensed under FAS 123(R), because the value of the DEUs has already been taken into account in determining and reporting grant date fair value of those options and stock rights awards under FAS 123(R). - All Other Compensation for Mr. Smith in 2008 is comprised primarily of relocation-related expenses incurred in connection with Mr. Smith's move from California to Florida at our request.
+This amount includes \$98,338 for moving costs and temporary housing; \$204,803 for home sale costs such as real estate brokerage fees and transfer taxes; a \$47,500 miscellaneous expense allowance and \$28,226 for tax gross-up on the amount of relocation expenses paid. - (6) From time to time, we will charter a plane through NetJets in order for officers to attend business related meetings or functions.
+On six trips, because additional seats were available, the spouse of a named executive officer accompanied the named executive officer on the aircraft.
+The aggregate incremental cost to us of these additional passengers is de minimis and consequently, no amount is included in this column for the additional passengers. - (7) In February 2009, Mrs. Fiala became Vice Chairman as well as Chief Operating Officer, Mr. Johnson became Executive Vice President as well as Chief Financial Officer and Mr. Smith became President as well as Chief Investment Officer.